msqd/harp/docs/apps/storage/index.rst

 Resetting
 :::::::::

-If you want to reset the storage content, you can run the ``harp db:reset`` command.
+If you want to reset the storage content, you can run the ``harp-proxy db:reset`` command.
 It will drop all tables, then run the migrations again (if enabled), so that you get an empty and up-to-date database schema.

-You must provide your configuration files and configuration arguments to this command, like you'd do with the ``harp start`` command, so that it points to the right storage.
+You must provide your configuration files and configuration arguments to this command, like you'd do with the ``harp-proxy start`` command, so that it points to the right storage.

 .. code-block:: shell

-    harp db:reset -f /path/to/config.yml
+    harp-proxy db:reset -f /path/to/config.yml

 or...

 .. code-block:: shell

-    harp db:reset --set storage.url=...
+    harp-proxy db:reset --set storage.url=...

 Logging